The recalcitrant cows

 Thursday 28th September 2000

-This is my second day of walking.
+This is my second day of walking the Camino.
 After the sleepless night I am tired but want to get a move on, as today is a 20 KM trek.
 The official guide lists “Larrasoaña” as the destination but it seems that most people are going to try to get to “Zubiri” today and then onto “Pamplona” the following day.

 I start off on my own but it is still dark and I have difficulty in finding the path marked with the yellow arrows so I hang around for half an hour or so.
 I see two people also hanging around looking at a notice board and go to see what they are looking at so intently.
 It is a map of the route from here to “Pamplona”.